 How to restore your site from Google’s website cache: The Steps

-- First go to Google search engine and then type in “site: yoursiteurl” in Google search.
+- First, go to Google search engine and then type in “site: yoursiteurl” in Google search.

 - Now all of the pages that have been indexed by Google for your website will show up there in the results.

-- Go to the cached copy of each page and copy all of the page to a Word File or in the visual editor of WordPress Post section.
+- Go to the cached copy of each page and copy all of the pages to a Word File or in the visual editor of the WordPress Post section.
 Note down the URL of the post too because later you will need to put the same exact URL when you republish your post after restarting your website from scratch.

-NOTE: In order for this method to work successfully much time should not have passed since your website has gone down because in case that has happened then Google’s crawlers would have visited the URLs again and found nothing their and thus even the previous snapshot/cached data would be lost and you would have absolutely no way left to restore your data!
+NOTE: In order for this method to work successfully much time should not have passed since your website has gone down because in case that has happened then Google’s crawlers would have visited the URLs again and found nothing there and thus even the previous snapshot/cached data would be lost and you would have absolutely no way left to restore your data!